janimattiellonen/discgolf-diary/technique.md

 ### Timing

-- you should gain full reachback at exactly the same time when your plant foot is planted on the ground
+- you should gain full reachback at exactly the same time when the ball of your plant foot is planted on the ground

 - [How to correctly time a disc golf throw (Danny Lindahl)](https://www.youtube.com/watch?v=A2_OVPhLg0A)